 On first impression, Rahsaan Hayes seems like your average “Yes Man” or “Yeah bruh” as he would say, but he is not.
 An aspiring tea sommelier, Wing Chun practitioner, lover of wave caps and girls, Rahsaan is complex.
 Along with his best friend Kwame Forks, he tries to navigate through Ronald Reagan University without accumulating too much debt or a police record.

 Elizondo “El” Ramirez

 Elizondo “El” Ramirez is best friends with Miles.
 El is a 2nd generation Mexican-American, self identified Chicano, with Nationalist tendencies, hence his preference to yell, “This is Atzlan!” whenever anything doesn’t work out his way.
 While not directly involved in political activism, he still has a yearning for his own culture to be represented with more dignity and honor.
-Although his identity politics are strong, his inability to be more critical about the world around him places him in sticky situations.
+While his identity politics are strong, his inability to be more critical about the world around him places him in sticky situations.

 Renee Aanjay Brown

 Renee Aanjay Brown is a stud, lesbian, mixed Indonesian and Black, and first generation.
 Her haircut is a mashup between Justin Beiber and Salt N Pepa (Push It video era), and while she is not politically engaged except for when it comes to questioning her own gender and sexuality, she often takes on a masculine identity reifying all the dominant tropes about what it means to be “a man.”
 Her mother is a Muslim woman from Indonesia and her father is African American and Christian, which does not clear anything up for her identity.